Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose after trading resumed overnight, from the 5950s into the 5590s.
+The S&P 500 E-mini futures traded narrowly overnight, fluctuating between the 5690s and the 5710s.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.